Bytez-com/docs/javascript/readme.md

 This sends a job to an automated queue.
 When the job completes, you'll receive an email indicating the model is ready for use with the models api.

+## Request a model not on Huggingface or Bytez

+Please reach out to us and we'll do what's necessary to make other models available!

+Please join our [Discord](https://discord.gg/Zrd5UbMEBA) or contact us via email at [help@bytez.com](help@bytez.com).

 ## Feedback

 We value your feedback to improve our documentation and services.
-If you have any suggestions, please join our [Discord](https://discord.gg/Zrd5UbMEBA) or contact us via email.
+If you have any suggestions, please join our [Discord](https://discord.gg/Zrd5UbMEBA) or contact us via email at [help@bytez.com](help@bytez.com).